swiftwasm/swiftwasm-book/src/getting-started/debugging.md

 ## Chrome DevTools

 When you are debugging a web browser application, Chrome DevTools is a good tool to use.
-It allows you to put breakpoints, step through at Swift source code level.
+It allows you to put breakpoints and step through at Swift source code level.

+### Official DWARF Extension

 Please follow the steps below to configure Chrome DevTools for SwiftWasm: